sambaiga/sambaiga.github.io/_posts/2022-04-01-streamlight_app.md

 {% include figure.html path="assets/img/streamlit/streamlit_navbar.png" class="img-fluid rounded z-depth-1" %}

 Now we have a streamlit app running.
 The following post will demonstrate how to visualise a significantly larger dataset and serve up machine learning model on streamlit.
-The code implentatio  for this post is avialble in this [github repository](https://github.com/sambaiga/streamlit_demo/).
+The code implentation  for this post is avialble in this [github repository](https://github.com/sambaiga/streamlit_demo/).